 This is the rarest of the four main types.
 It kills brain cells in the cerebral cortex -- the wrinkly gray matter on the outside of your brain -- and causes the cortex to shrink.
 It also attacks what’s called the basal ganglia, a part of your brain that controls movement.

 Its symptoms are like the ones caused by Parkinson’s disease, including the loss of muscle control, sometimes starting on only one side of your body.
 But it also can hurt your ability to think, see, and speak clearly.
 As the disease gets worse, it gets harder to walk and swallow.

 Parkinson’s plus syndromes can look a lot like other conditions that affect your nervous system, so it can sometimes take a while to find out for sure what’s going on.

-If your doctor thinks you might have Parkinson’s or a Parkinson’s plus syndrome, she’ll recommend that you see a neurologist, a doctor who specializes in problems with the nervous system.
+If your doctor thinks you might have Parkinson’s or a Parkinson’s plus syndrome, they’ll recommend that you see a neurologist, a doctor who specializes in problems with the nervous system.
 Your neurologist will examine you and see how you move and follow directions.
-He then might suggest blood tests and a brain scan to rule out other conditions.
+They then might suggest blood tests and a brain scan to rule out other conditions.

 Other things that can point to a Parkinson’s plus syndrome rather than the classic form include: